There’s a new Arlo in town: Arlo Ultra.

 - Easy setup.
 By downloading the Arlo app and connecting it with your cameras, you can easily use WiFi to monitor your Arlo in just a few minutes.
 If you decide to plug in the camera, just make sure you install it near a power outlet.

 - Wireless design using batteries.
 With rechargeable batteries, you can use either Arlo Pro or Arlo Ultra on battery power for a completely wire-free set up.
 Arlo Pro lasts up to 6 months for average use, and Arlo tells us that the Ultra is expected to be comparable or even improved compared to the Arlo Pro.

 - Free cloud storage.
 Arlo Pro and Arlo Ultra both offer a 7 days of free cloud storage.
-However, Arlo will charge extra (unknown how much) if you want to store the Ultra’s 4K videos in the cloud.
+However, Arlo will charge extra for a Premium Video Upgrade if you want to store the Ultra’s 4K videos in the cloud.
 This costs $1.99 per month per camera.